TPHanrahan/bookbot/README.md

-BookBot is my first git project!
+This is a project to help me get used to using my local dev environment and the github source control